 A pigment is a powder that imparts colors to enhance the visual appearance.
-Pigments are inorganic compounds completely insoluble in water and most solvents, whereas dyes are colored substances that are soluble in water and other mediums.
-Both dyes and pigments are different from each other, and each functions differently and serves different purposes.
+Pigments are inorganic compounds that are completely insoluble in water and most solvents, whereas dyes are colored substances soluble in water and other media.
+Both dyes and pigments are different from each other, and each functions differently and serves various purposes.

 Alright!
-In this blog post, we will discuss pigment and its role in the way we see colors.
+In this blog post, we will discuss pigment and its role in how we see colors.
 Pigments are mainly used to impart colors to the material they are applied to.
-Furthermore, cosmetic color dye pigments are broadly used for coloring different cosmetic products, such as eyeliner, lipstick,and glow cream.
+Furthermore, cosmetic color dye pigments are broadly used for coloring different cosmetic products, such as eyeliner, lipstick, and glow cream.

-The main purpose of using pigments is to enhance the visual appearance of products and make them more appealing to customers.
+The primary purpose of using pigments is to enhance the visual appearance of products and make them more appealing to customers.
 Additionally, the use of pigments is widespread in cosmetics and home and personal care products.
-If you are still wondering what pigment is and what role it plays in the way we see colors, continue reading this blog.
+If you are still wondering what pigment is and its role in how we see colors, continue reading this blog.

 So, without further ado, let’s start with the basics!

-Pigments are classified as inorganic pigments and organic pigments, or colored substances used to change a material’s appearance when applied.
-Inorganic pigments are pigments derived from natural sources, such as natural ores and oxides, through chemical reactions of metals.
+Pigments are classified as inorganic and organic, or colored substances that change a material’s appearance when applied.
+Inorganic pigments are derived from natural sources, such as natural ores and oxides, through chemical reactions of metals.
 You can find various inorganic pigments that last longer and brighter than organic ones.

-Organic pigments are pigments produced from coal tar, petrochemicals, and other materials.
-Organic pigments are less bright compared to inorganic dyes.
+Organic pigments are produced from coal tar, petrochemicals, and other materials.
+Organic pigments are less bright than inorganic dyes.
 Inorganic pigments are further classified as synthetic inorganic pigments and natural mineral pigments.

 On the contrary, synthetic inorganic pigments are derived from bonds, oxides, and other compounds through chemical reactions of metals, including lead, copper, and iron.
 Cobalt blue, lead yellow, and titanium white are examples of mainly 18th to early 20th-century metals that were discovered, manufactured, and used.